 Enhanced mobile experience

 Have you noticed a high percentage of mobile browsers but a low conversion rate?
 It’s time to think about your store’s mobile experience.
-In 2017, during the peak ecommerce sales period (Black Friday and Cyber Monday), mobile accounted for 64% of all Shopify orders.
+In 2020, during the peak ecommerce sales period (Black Friday and Cyber Monday), mobile accounted for 40% of all online shopping.